danielwatson6/tensorflow-boilerplate/README.md

 ### `tfbp.DataLoader`

-Since model methods invoked by `run.py` receive a data loader instance, you may name your data loader whatever you wish and call them in your model code.
+Since model methods invoked by `run.py` receive a data loader instance, you may name your data loader methods whatever you wish and call them in your model code.
 A good practice is to make the data loader handle anything that is specific to a particular dataset, allowing the model to be as general as possible.

 ```python
 import tensorflow as tf